1itvinka/anastasiya.dev/content/blog/books-2020/index.md

 ![Book Cover](https://m.media-amazon.com/images/I/51TSWCruAHL._SL500_.jpg)

 This book is the first in my list "to reread with full concentration while taking notes".
-The techniques seem to be really effective, although I haven't tried all of them yet.
+The techniques seem to be really useful, although I haven't tried all of them yet.

 </section>